Oxycontin Side Effects and Addiction Signs

 What Are the Signs of OxyContin Dependence, Withdrawal, and Addiction?

-Over time, use of an opioid medication such as OxyContin can cause your body to become dependent on the drug, even if you use it as prescribed.12 The likelihood of developing dependence increases if you misuse OxyContin by taking it in higher dosages or for a longer period than prescribed.
-With prolonged use, tolerance will require you to need higher or more frequent doses of the medication to achieve the same effect.12
+Over time, using an opioid medication such as OxyContin can cause your body to become dependent on the drug, even if you use it as prescribed.
+The likelihood of dependency increases if you misuse OxyContin by taking it in higher dosages or for a longer period than prescribed.
+With prolonged use, tolerance will require you to need higher or more frequent doses of the medication to achieve the same effect.

 Once your body has developed opioid dependence, it becomes difficult to stop using OxyContin.
 Suddenly stopping OxyContin use or greatly reducing its dose will likely lead to uncomfortable withdrawal symptoms.